6 minute read

 Most of us trade our time for money (as opposed to piecework pay) and we only get paid when we actively do work for our employer.
 I.e. we don’t get paid when we’re on lunch, even if we spend lunch time in the on-premise cafeteria and it is unfeasible to leave the premise, have lunch, and be back again to resume work on time.
 Maybe you don’t think about the relationship between time and money in this way, but it’s there.
 The relationship becomes even more apparent when you work a job that bills a customer an ongoing hourly rate – e.g. most consultants and carpenters – as opposed to being a teacher or working in a department store with a monthly salary.

-I think it is absolutely crazy that we (again, as a society) find this to be a reasonable transaction.
+I think it is absolutely crazy that we (as a society) find this to be a reasonable transaction.

 What makes me even more baffled is that most companies charge their customers a “call-out-fee” when they leave their “homes” (i.e. their offices).
 How come that: When I pay a company to come home to me and do something, I need to pay for the time they spend ‘between jobs’, but when I work for a company they only pay me for the exact time I spend producing something for them?

-I believe it’s because there is a significant imbalance between the employer and the employee.
-The worker is in a position of dependency, with respect to their employer, meaning that the worker stands to lose a lot more than the employer, should their relationship end.
+I believe things are the way they are because there is a significant imbalance between the employer and the employee.
+The worker is in a position of dependency, with respect to their employer, in which the employee stand to lose more than the employer, should their relationship end.
+The impact on a company loosing one of their 1 000 employees is quite small, but if a person lose their job they will most likely find themselves in a very uncomfortable position.
 Because of this imbalance, the worker is unwilling to challenge the status quo.

 Remote work balances the scales